Salivary Glands Long Essays

 • Indication: large lesions

-• Tumours: Edge biopsy is taken where the tumour cells can be compared with the normal cells
+• Tumors: Edge biopsy is taken where the tumor cells can be compared with the normal cells

 3. Excisional Biopsy: